Everyday Dose vs Ryze: Full Comparison + a Transparent-Dose Alternative (2026)

 - Kahathuduwa CN, Dassanayake TL, Amarakoon AMT, et al. l-Theanine and caffeine improve target-specific attention to visual stimuli by decreasing mind wandering: a human functional magnetic resonance imaging study.
 Nutr Res.
 2018;49:67–78.
 PMID: 29420994

-- Baba Y, Inagaki S, Nakagawa S, et al. High-dose L-theanine–caffeine combination improves selective attention in acutely sleep-deprived young adults: a double-blind, placebo-controlled crossover study.
+- Nawarathna GS, Ariyasinghe DI, Dassanayake TL.
+High-dose L-theanine-caffeine combination improves neurobehavioural and neurophysiological measures of selective attention in acutely sleep-deprived young adults: a double-blind, placebo-controlled crossover study.
 Br J Nutr.
-2025.
+2025;134(3).
 PMID: 40789769

 - Wang Y, Zhu W, Luo W, et al. The sustained effects of bioactive collagen peptides on skin health: a randomized, double-blind, placebo-controlled study.
 J Cosmet Dermatol.
 2025;24(12).
 PMID: 41311286